niconicode/odin-recipes/README.md

 # odin-recipes

-A simple website with links to recipes where I will implement my current knowledge of HTML elements.
+A simple website with links to recipes where I will implement my current knowledge of HTML.

+Updated to include CSS styling using an external CSS stylesheet.